We need to investigate the events that caused the death, or have the potential to cause death when an aircraft is in operation.

 1. Preserve the site

-The person who manages or controls the workplace must take all reasonable steps to ensure that the site where the notifiable event occurred is preserved and not disturbed until a CAA HSU Inspector authorises you to do so.
+The person who manages or controls the workplace must take all reasonable steps to ensure that the site where the notifiable event occurred is preserved and not disturbed until a CAA Investigator authorises you to do so.

 The site may only be disturbed if: